 رواه أحمد والترمذي والطبراني في الأوسط

-Keep away from prohibited things and you will be the best of worshippers.
+- Keep away from prohibited things and you will be the best of worshipers.

 (Recorded by Ahmad and al-Tirmidhi)

-“Keep away from prohibited things and you will be the best of worshippers.”
+“Keep away from prohibited things and you will be the best of worshipers.”

-In a hadeeth narrated by Thawban, the Prophet (sallaAllahu alayhe wasallam) warned against this when he described the situation of those who fall into the prohibited when they are far from the eyes of others.
-He (sallaAllahu alayhe wasallam) said:
+In a hadith narrated by Thawban, the Prophet warned against this when he described the situation of those who fall into the prohibited when they are far from the eyes of others.
+He said: